-In the first instance if a member of staff has a concern about a child they should report this immediately to the individual school DSL.
+In the first instance if a member of staff has a concern about a child they should report this immediately to the DSL.

-The DSL may well have information that others members of staff do not know about a child and their family.
+The DSL may well have information that other members of staff do not know about a child and their family.
 Staff should be told on a 'need to know basis' (see confidentiality Section 7).